tqheel/backuper/README.md

 I use it to backup my Quicken files to a folder on Dropbox.

+Couldn't I have just done this with a .bat script?
+Yep.
+But I didn't, so deal with it.

+Ultimately, I would like this app to be a replacement for a Carbonite-type backup solution, beacause I have gotten weary of paying for these types of services.
+They still don't do everything that I want for the money that I am willing to pay.

 Usage
 =====
 Change the app.config file settings to match your source and destination directories: